OctopusDeploy/blog/blog/2022-07/rfc-migrate-scriptcs-dotnet-script/index.md

 ---

 :::warning
-From 2025.2 dotnet-script will be the default C# scripting engine, support for ScriptCS will remain in 2025.2 and be removed in 2025.3.
-Until 2025.2 ScriptCS was the default C# scripting engine with the option to use dotnet-script available with a project-specific variable `Octopus.Action.Script.CSharp.UseDotnetScript` and an environment-wide feature toggle `OCTOPUS__FeatureToggles__UseDotnetScriptCSharpExecutorFeatureToggle`.
-By setting these values to false in 2025.2 you can switch back to ScriptCS but support will be removed in 2025.3.
+From Octopus 2025.2, dotnet-script is the default C# scripting engine.
+We'll continue to support ScriptCS in 2025.2, but we're removing support in 2025.3.
+Until 2025.2, ScriptCS was the default C# scripting engine with the option to use dotnet-script available with a project-specific variable `Octopus.Action.Script.CSharp.UseDotnetScript` and an environment-wide feature toggle `OCTOPUS__FeatureToggles__UseDotnetScriptCSharpExecutorFeatureToggle`.
+By setting these values to false in 2025.2, you can switch back to ScriptCS, but we're removing support in 2025.3.
 Please contact [support](mailto:support@octopus.com) if you're experiencing issues or would like dotnet-script enabled.
-For further details on upgrading to dotnet-script please see the migration section.
+For further details on upgrading to dotnet-script please see the migration section below.
 :::

 We received customer feedback and UserVoice voting requesting we update the tooling Octopus uses to run C# scripts, from [scriptcs](https://github.com/scriptcs/scriptcs) to [dotnet-script](https://github.com/filipw/dotnet-script).
 This would: